 Mineral Oils can clog your pores and increase the risk of acne and blackheads.
 This oil forms a physical barrier over your skin to reduce moisture loss, but if you already have bacteria on your skin, or use a product with other ingredients that can clog pores, even the most refined Mineral Oil will seal that in, increasing the risk of breakouts.

 This is probably the most significant reason to avoid Mineral Oils.
 This oil has no nutrients and does not providing hydration that penetrates the skin, it just sits on top of the skin preventing moisture loss.

 In the past that may have been acceptable with Vaseline and Baby Oil being popular, but today there are a number of superior alternatives!
 Mineral Oil can be substituted with any number of natural emollients that do more than hydrate temporarily by preventing the moisture in skin from evaporating.
 Natural ingredients include: shea butter, olive, jojoba, coconut and grape seed oils and rose hip seed that provide a myriad of benefits, including skin plumping essential fatty acids, skin firming nutrients and free radical fighting antioxidants.

 These natural oils also have fewer environmental impacts as they are from renewable resources and allow moisture to freely cross the skin barrier.

-Why settle for products using petroleum derived ingredients when you can do so much more for your skin and choose Kadee Botanical’s products that use only natural ingredients: eye cream, hydrating day and night cream, body lotion and hand cream.
+Why settle for products using petroleum derived ingredients when you can do so much more for your skin and choose Kadee Botanical’s products that use only natural ingredients: eye cream, hydrating day and night cream and body lotion.